Mostafa–Hakim Group

 Mostafa-Hakim Group (মোস্তফা-হাকিম গ্রুপ) is a Bangladeshi diversified conglomerate based in Chittagong.
-Abu Taher is the chairman and Mohammad Manjur Alam, former mayor of Chittagong, is the managing director of the group.
+Abu Taher is the chairman and M. Manjur Alam, former mayor of Chittagong, is the managing director of the group.

 History

 Mostafa-Hakim Group started as a construction company in the 1960s by Abdul Hakim.
 In 1984, the sons of Abdul Hakim expanded the business through diversification.
 Alhaj Hosne Ara Manjur Welfare Trust is a charity operated by the group.

 Mostafa-Hakim real estate started in 2006.
 It has two rod factories in Sitakunda Upazila and Karnaphuli Upazila.

 From 2010 to 2015, the managing director of Mostafa-Hakim Group, Mohammad Manjur Alam, served as the mayor of Chittagong.
 He is the executive director of the Mostafa Hakim Welfare Foundation and director of Standard Bank Limited.
 His nephew, Didarul Alam, is an Awami League member for parliament from Chittagong-4 and director of the Mostafa-Hakim Group.

 During the COVID-19 pandemic in Bangladesh they supplied oxygen to hospitals for free.
 It launched Golden Ispat in March 2021 which was built with a 10 billion taka budget including a seven billion taka loan from United Commercial Bank.
 HM Steel and Industry Limited began operations on 6 March 2021 in Chittagong.
 In May 2022, Mostafa-Hakim Group launched HM Oxygen Limited with a capacity to produce 12 thousand cubic meters of oxygen per day.